victorwg/Battleship-Project/README.md

 - play(), player turn to call coordinate.
 - end(), check if all ships are sunk.
 - num_moves(), shows number of moves needed to win.
+- gameStatus(), file I/O for saving game status.

 ### Dynamic Memory Management
 We use dynamic array for this game, a 2d array is used to initialize the battleship board.
 The dynamic array will be deleted upon ending of the game.
 Memory of the board will therefore be free up.

+### File I/O
+We allow players to save their status and load it when they start a new game.